ellipt01/l1l2inv2/README.md

 <EW location of obs. point(km)> <NS location(km)> <altitude(km)> <observed anomaly(nT)>

-If this file "input.data" is not exists, calc.sh will abort.
+If this file is not exists, calc.sh will abort.
-Please show a sample input data file in demo/samples
+For more detail, please refer a sample input data file in demo/samples

 #### settings
 The script calc.sh also search a file named "settings" which involves some parameter settings